swirlai/swirl-search/.github/CONTRIBUTING.md

 For more general information about contributing to projects on Github, check out the [GitHub documentation](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) on this very subject.

 ### Testing
 When submitting a PR, we ask that you please describe in detail how you tested your changes, including details of your testing environment and the tests you ran to validate your change.
+Screenshots or short videos showing the change or new feature working correctly are also very helpful.

-### New SearchProviders
+## SearchProvider Contributions
 If you are contributing a new SearchProvider to the project, please land your new JSON file in the `SearchProviders/untested` directory of the `develop` branch.

 _(add additional content about testing new SPs here)_

-Screenshots of working SearchProviders are very helpful, especially if the source you're connecting to is private (not-publicly searchable).
+Screenshots of working SearchProviders are very helpful, especially if the source you're connecting to is private (not-publicly searchable) or requires authentication.

 ## Documentation Contributions
 Swirl's [Product Documentation](https://docs.swirl.today/) is maintained _only on the `main` branch_ of the repo, in the `docs/` directory.
 It is published to our documenation website via a GitHub Pages workflow.
 When submitting PRs for documentation corrections, updates, or additions, please create a branch off of `main` and fill out the PR Template completely.